-The course will trace the two billion year fossil record of plant evolution in the context of adaptation to Earth's changing geography and climate through geologic time.
-Particular attention will be paid to the development of terrestrial ecosystems in the Paleozoic and to the world class fossil sites of Nova Scotia, including the paleobotany of coal.
-Ontogeny and paleoecology will be linked as will taphonomy and paleoenvironments.
-Laboratories will acquaint the student with the taxonomy of fossil floras, their modes of preservation and practical problems in the interpretation of their record.
+The course will trace the two billion year fossil record of plant evolution to fadaptation to Earth's changing geography and climate through geologic time.
+Particular attention will be paid to the develop of terrestrial ecosystems in the Paleozoic and to the world class foss of Nova Scotia, including the paleobotany of coal.
+Ontogeny and paleoecology will be linked as will taphonomy and paleoenvironment Laboratories will acquaint the student with the taxonomy of fossil flatheir modes of preservation and practical problems in the interpretation record.
 Classes 3 hrs. and lab 3 hrs. a week.
 Field trips.
 1 semester.
-340.1(.2) Surface and Groundwater Hydrology Prerequisite: one of GEO 200.0, 202.1(.2), 208.1(.2); or GPY 213.1(.2), The course examines the fundamentals of hydrology, including the precipitation, infiltration and storage of water.
-It emphasizes practical approaches to the examination of water supply, the movement of groundwater through various geological materials, groundwater exploration, contaminant modelling and water resource management.
+340.1(.2) Surface and Groundwater Hydrology Prerequisite: one of GEO 200.0, 202.1(.2), 208.1(.2); or GPY 213.
+The course examines the fundamentals of hydrology, including the precipitation, infiltration and storage of water.
+It emphasizes practice approaches to the examination of water supply, the movement of groundwater through various geological materials, groundwater exploration contaminant modelling and water resource management.
 Classes 3 hrs. and lab 3 hrs. a week.
 1 semester.
-30.1(.2) Environmental Geoscience Issues Frequisite: GEO 200.0 or GEO 208.1(.2) or GPY 203.1(.2). threat hazards (earthquakes, volcanoes, floods); pathways and sinks of threats in surface and groundwaters; the environmental implications global change, industrial planning and environmental impacts; pological criteria in the environmental assessment process; the roles of the interior in the environmental assessment process; the roles of the interior in the environmental assessment process; the roles of the interior in the environmental assessment process.
-Classes 3 hrs. and lab 3 hrs. a week.
+350.1(.2) Environmental Geoscience Issues Prerequisite: GEO 200.0.

+This course examines issues such as risk assessment and prediction natural hazards (earthquakes, volcanoes, floods); pathways and sinkly pollutants in surface and groundwaters; the environmental implication global change, industrial planning and environmental impacts; geologic criteria in the environmental assessment process; the roles of monitor historical assessment and modelling in environmental problems.

+2 Geomorphology

+313.1(.2)]

+site: GEO 200.0 or GPY 213.1(.2).

+of geomorphological processes and related landforms, with an so on fluvial activity.
+Processes of weathering, soil formation, slope ment and river action will be discussed.
+Laboratory work will be thods of field and data interpretation, soil analysis, sediment and geomorphological mapping.
+2 hrs. and lab 2 hrs. a week.
 1 semester.
-573.1(.2) Geomorphology [GPY 313.1(.2)] Perequisite: GEO 200.0 or GPY 213.1(.2).

-The study of geomorphological processes and related landforms, with an imphasis on fluvial activity.
-Processes of weathering, soil formation, those development and river action will be discussed.
-Laboratory work will include methods of field and data interpretation, soil analysis, bediment analysis and geomorphological mapping.
-Classes 2 hrs. and lab 2 hrs. a week.
+Some field work may be International Field Camp hisite: GEO 200.0, 300.1(.2), 301.1(.2), 325.1(.2), and permission of ment.
+USA and Mexico.
+In practical terms, this course will acquaint the with modern methods of structural, stratigraphic, petrologic and/or ical analysis.
+After mastering these skills, students will undertake pendent mapping project.
+Students may be required to travel at more expense to USA and Mexico.
+Jamp.

+(2) Structural Geology misite: GEO 300.1(.2), or permission of instructor. bults, and shear zones.
+Geometric, kinematic, and dynamic analysis tures.
+Use of geometric and stereographic projection techniques in repretation of geological structures and geological maps.
+Ction to stress and strain.
+Structures characteristic of selected experiments, including rifts, thrust belts, and zones of strike-slip 3 hrs. and lab 3 hrs. a week.
+I semester.

+(2) Global Geology isite: GEO 200.0; and at least one of GEO 312.1(.2), 325.1(.2), and (2) (which may be taken concurrently). pourse describes the major features of the Earth and its place in the listem.
+It introduces the evidence for plate tectonics, the analysis of movements, and the characteristic rock associations formed in lent tectonic environments.
+Aspects of global change will be lered, including the evolution of tectonic processes through geologic langes in the atmosphere and oceans, and the importance of lite impacts. es 3 hrs. and lab 3 hrs. a week.
 1 semester.
-Some field work may be required.
-400.0 International Field Camp Prerequisite: GEO 200.0, 300.1(.2), 301.1(.2), 325.1(.2), and permission of Department.
-Emphasis is placed on highlighting the geological heritage shared by Canada, USA and Mexico.
-In practical terms, this course will acquaint the student with modern methods of structural, stratigraphic, petrologic and/or geophysical analysis.
-After mastering these skills, students will undertake an independent mapping project.
-Students may be required to travel at their own expense to USA and Mexico.
-Field camp.

-413.1(.2) Structural Geology Prerequisite: GEO 325.1(.2).

-Structures produced by deformation in the Earth's crust, including fabrics, folds, faults, and shear zones.
-Geometric, kinematic, and synamic analysis of structures.
-Use of geometric and stereographic projection techniques in the interpretation of geological structures and geological maps.
-Introduction to stress and strain.
-Structures characteristic of selected tectonic environments, including rifts, thrust belts, and zones of strike-slip movement.
-Classes 3 hrs. and lab 3 hrs. a week.
-1 semester.
-414.1(.2) Global Geology Prerequisite: GEO 200.0; and at least one of GEO 312.1(.2), 325.1(.2), and 413.1(.2) (which may be taken concurrently).
-This course describes the major features of the Earth and its place in the solar system.
-It introduces the evidence for plate tectonics, the analysis of plate movements, and the characteristic rock associations formed in different tectonic environments.
-Aspects of global change will be considered, including the evolution of tectonic processes through geologic time, changes in the atmosphere and oceans, and the importance of meteorite impacts.
-429.1(.2) Cross-listed as BIO 429.1(.2) Quaternary Palynology and the History of Vegetation Students taking this course for a geology credit must have a credit for GEO 200.0.
-441.1(.2) Mineral Resources Prerequisite: GEO 200.0.
+(2) Cross-listed as BIO 429.1(.2) Quaternary Palynology and story of Vegetation ats taking this course for a geology credit must have a credit for GEO 441.1(.2) Mineral Resources Prerequisite: GEO 200.0.